kolenaIO/kolena/docs/automations/extract-bounding-box-metadata.md

 **Mean Relative Area** is the average of relative area described above.

-### Mean Relative Distance To Image Centre
+### Mean Relative Distance To Image Center

-**Mean Relative Distance To Image Centre** is the average of Euclidean distance between the center of each bounding box and the center of the image.
+**Mean Relative Distance To Image Center** is the average of Euclidean distance between the center of each bounding box and the center of the image.

 ### Std Aspect Ratio